JosDuran/DelphiDatabaseII/README.md

-# Database access at runtime getDataset and ExecuteSQL and FreeDataset.
+# Delphi Database access at runtime getDataset and ExecuteSQL and FreeDataset.